Tau Kappa Epsilon: Philanthropy

+Governance

 The Board of Directors of the Fraternity is known as the Grand Council, which is composed of the Grand Prytanis (Grand President) and seven other Grand Officers elected at Conclave, one representative selected by the Collegiate Advisory Committee (CAC), and two other alumni selected by the Grand Officers as ex-officio, voting members.
 The Grand Council is entrusted with authority over managing the property, assets, and finances of the Fraternity, adopting budgets and financial estimates, proposing amendments to the Fraternity's Articles of Incorporation, and authorizing the establishment of colonies or affiliated local fraternities.
-The Grand Council also oversees the Chief Executive Officer (CEO) of the International Fraternity who manages day-to-day operations, subject to the direction and control of the Grand Council.
+The Grand Council also oversees the chief executive officer (CEO) of the International Fraternity who manages day-to-day operations, subject to the direction and control of the Grand Council.
 The CAC and its chairman are active undergraduate members appointed by the CEO of the Fraternity and approved by several past Grand Prytani (Grand Presidents) to act as advisers to the Grand Council with the CAC chairman serving on the Grand Council.

-Due to the COVID-19 pandemic, Conclave 2021 was postponed to 2022 as declared in the Fraternity's Statement of Emergency, which resulted in the officers of the Grand Council serving beyond their normal 2-year term.
-In September 2021, Grand Prytanis Dr. James Hickey announced his retirement, and Ted W. Bereswill succeeded him as the new Grand Prytanis until Conclave 2022.

-Current officers

-The below table lists the current Grand Council officers and members.

-Past Grand Prytani

-Every Grand Prytanis, or Grand President, serves for a two-year term after being elected at Conclave.
-However, early fraternity elections were yearly and some elections were irregular or interrupted, such as during the two World Wars and the COVID-19 pandemic.
-Previous Grand Prytani are listed below.